jormil/bike-racks/README.md

 # Demo of a barebones full-stack app with SQL backend, React Front End

 This project was started by [env3d]( https://github.com/env3d/full-stack-example-1 ), who wrote the back end.
-Please see this repository for the documentation of the back end.
+Please see their repository for the documentation of the back end.

 The front end has been created using React, with a few other things.